-- The care plan folder is a useful folder in which the service user can keep a copy of their CPA Care Plan and also to help keep information about their care in one place.
+- 17.1 A care plan folder should be given to all service users.
+It is a useful folder in which the service user can keep a copy of their CPA Care Plan and also to help keep information about their care in one place.

-- The sort of information service users may wish to keep in the folder is:
+- 17.2 The sort of information service users may wish to keep in the folder is:

 - the CPA care plan;

-- clinical care plans:
+- clinical/specialist care plans;

 - A5 information leaflet on CPA;

 - A5 crisis information leaflet;

 - crisis card in a plastic wallet;

 - appointment letters, letters about service user's care;

-- information leaflets about support groups/advocacy services/children visiting & information for children and young people and their parents, carers and relatives, where appropriate
+- information leaflets about support groups/advocacy services/children visiting & information for children and young people and their parents, carers and relatives, where appropriate.

-- PALS leaflet.